 iUniverse 5220 S. 16th St. Suite 200 Lincoln, NE 685121.
 877.823.9235 ISBN # 0-

 The Shadow Government

-reveals, in a realistic manner, how each community could easily find itself
+has the magic of drawing the manner, how each community could easily find itself

 exemplified by the characters of Norm Shepard and Nate Sems.
 Rich reading full

 of characters you want to know.